 RV Sewer Hookup

-While some campgrounds offer RV sewer hookups at each site, many opt instead for a centralized dump station.
-It’s easier for the park to manage and often easier for campers, too.
-You never want to leave your holding tank valves open, so you’d be dumping your tank about once a week or so.
+While some campgrounds offer RV sewer hookups at each site, many opt for a centralized dump station.
+Dump stations are easier for the park to manage and are often easier for campers, too.
+You never want to leave your holding tank valves open, and you should plan on dumping your tank about once a week or so.
 This is about how often most campers pick up and move anyway!

-No matter which options your campground offers, just be sure to invest in a high-quality RV sewer hose.
-That’s one piece of equipment you don’t want to run into any trouble with!
+No matter which options your campground offers, be sure to invest in a high-quality RV sewer hose.
+That’s one piece of equipment you don’t want any trouble with!

-That’s why we recommend a Passport America membership, which gets you 50% off your campsite accommodation fees at almost 1900 RV parks across the USA, Mexico, and Canada.
+A Passport America membership will get you 50% off your campsite accommodation fees at almost 1900 RV parks across the USA, Mexico, and Canada.
 Many of those parks offer luxurious amenities and full hookups.
-At less than $50 for your whole year’s membership, it may pay for itself the very first time you use it.
+At less than $50 for your whole year’s membership, it might even pay for itself the first time you use it.

 Can I Plug My RV Into My Dryer Outlet?